A2P 10DLC Documentation

 Message and data rates

-Standard message and data rates from the recipient’s wireless carrier may apply to each message.
+Message and data rates from the recipient’s wireless carrier may apply to each message.
 BuildCrux does not charge recipients for messages.
 Recipients should check their carrier plan for SMS rate details.

 Supported carriers